VedranaGATech/Project_2_MLB_Stats/README.md

   The final database, tables/collections, and why this was chosen.

 The final database is named MoneyBall.
 It is a relational database that we built and hosted in PostgreSQL.
-We chose a relational database because we wanted to organize the data from the datasets and identify relationships between key data points.The goal was to create a final database that could be used to query Baseball information about Teams, Players, Batting, Pitching, and Payroll.
+We chose a relational database because we wanted to organize the data from the datasets and identify relationships between key data points.The goal was to create a final database that could be used to query Baseball information about Teams, Players, Batting, Pitching, Salary and Payroll.

   ![image](images/sql.png)